 Whether your goal was to lose 16 pounds or 60, there are plenty of health benefits associated with weight loss.
 New research suggests gradually losing even 5 to 10 percent of your weight may provide these and other benefits, especially for those who are overweight or obese:1-3

 - Ease joint pain

 By actively maintaining your weight, you’re giving yourself the best opportunity to continue enjoying all the benefits of your weight loss, now and in the future.

 Here’s what you can expect from the Jenny Craig maintenance program:

 Receive personalized weight maintenance consultations

 Jenny Craig’s ability to offer private, one-on-one consultations sets them apart from other weight maintenance programs.
-Your consultant is the strong support system you’ll need to learn new maintenance strategies and continue using the ones you’ve already put into practice.
+Your coach is the strong support system you’ll need to learn new maintenance strategies and continue using the ones you’ve already put into practice.